harshvardhanbahree/harshvardhanbahree/README.md

 - 🔭 I’m currently working on LIGO(Smart contract Language).

-- 🌱 I’m currently learning more about BlockChain.
+- 🌱 I’m currently working in BlockChain.

-- 💬 Ask me about Smart Contract or any tech related stuff.
+- 💬 Ask me about Smart Contract, Blockchain or any tech related stuff.

-- 📫 How to reach me: Linkedin - linkedin.com/in/harshvardhan129a8192, Facebook - facebook.com/hbahree/
+- 📫 How to reach me: Linkedin - linkedin.com/in/harshvardhan129a8192

 - 😄 Pronouns: He/His